SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart/README.md

 )
 ```
 Guidelines
-- Use user-friendly names for the measures.
+- Use user-friendly names for the measures
-- For example, if your actual measure is called [tot_sales_usd], expose it as "Total Sales ($)".
+- For example, if your actual measure is called [tot_sales_usd], expose it as "Total Sales ($)"
+- Create as many rows as the measures you need to use in this visual

 Assign an explicit order, following the same concept as field parameters, to control how measures appear in the selector.